 Children take part in a variety of situations and activities in which they will be taught how to discuss, perform, ask questions, tell stories, learn and recite poetry, share and present their ideas, and to be active listeners.

 From Year R onwards, children are taught specific decoding skills including the use of phonics, recognition of common exception words (tricky words), and making links to known words in order to develop reading fluency.
-We mainly use Jolly Phonics and Letters and Sounds.
+We mainly use Monster Phonics and Letters and Sounds.
 They are also taught to develop and demonstrate understanding of what they have read.

 Children will experience a wide range of authors and text types during their time at Scantabout and will regularly hear books being read to them, in addition to reading for their own pleasure.
 We aim to foster a love of language and literature and an active use of our school library and class libraries is encouraged.
 The children bring books home to share and a Home School reading diary is used to develop dialogue about their progress, and for children to reflect on their reading.